-Best Wireless Keyboards
+Best Wireless Keyboards for 2021

 Read: Logitech G915 TKL review

-The K596 Vishnu also feels solid and was comfortable to use while gaming and typing, although the plastic used for the shell does look a bit cheap.
-There’s also some funkiness going on with the design --like the fact that F1-F8 are labeled as secondary media controls, despite the fact that there are also a bank of dedicated media buttons directly to their right.
+The K596 Vishnu also feels solid and was comfortable to use while gaming and typing; although, the plastic used for the shell does look a bit cheap.
+There’s also some funkiness going on with the design, like the fact that F1-F8 are labeled as secondary media controls, despite there also being a bank of dedicated media buttons directly to their right.

-The second bank of programmable G keys are also oddly narrow and jammed up top.
-And there are light bars on either side of the keyboard that, while they look cool, are only going to drain your battery faster while you’re gaming without the USB-C cable plugged in.
+The second bank of programmable G keys are also oddly narrow and jammed up.
+And there are light bars on either side of the keyboard that, while look cool, are only going to drain your battery faster while you’re gaming without the USB-C cable plugged in.
 You can turn these off by hitting Fn and the Pause button repeatedly, but that’s a pain.
 The extra lights should default to only turning on when the keyboard is plugged in via a cable.
 The Vishnu is also heavier than competing wireless keyboards.

 Still, despite its oddities and minor flaws, this is one heck of a keyboard for $70, when you consider Logitech’s G915 TKL costs more than three times as much and doesn’t include a wrist rest.
 If you’re after a compact, colorful wireless gaming keyboard on a budget, the K596 Vishnu easily earns a top spot in the pantheon.

-The G915 brings a fantastic combo of error-free typing, speed, and comfort.
-It looks smart and mature in a manner that very few gaming peripherals are able to put off, and - short of a wrist rest - it's replete with anything you could ask of a keyboard.
-You're not exactly slumming it with Razer or Corsair's slightly cheaper high-end boards by comparison, but for those who secretly miss the stability of the old membrane days, this is a dream come true.
+The G915 brings a fantastic combo of error-free typing, speed and comfort.
+It looks smart and mature in a manner that very few gaming peripherals are able to put off, and -- short of a wrist rest -- it's replete with anything you could ask of a keyboard.

+You're not exactly slumming it with Razer or Corsair's slightly cheaper high-end boards by comparison, but for those who secretly miss the stability of the old membrane days, this low-profile keyboard is a dream come true.

 Read: Logitech G915 Lightspeed review

-Pretty much any mechanical keyboard is good for typing and productivity tasks, as long as it doesn’t use a switch you don’t like for typing (sorry, all you linear switches out ther.
-But Keychron’s K2 85% Bluetooth model works in both wired and wireless modes, is compact without giving up too much in the way of functionality (that is of course, if you don’t need a number pad), and it comes with your choice of three switch types, as well as either white backlighting (as we tested) or RGB.
-There’s even a model with RGB and an aluminum frame and RGB for $89.
-But even the version with a plastic frame, which we tested, feels solid.
+Pretty much any mechanical keyboard is good for typing and productivity tasks, as long as it doesn’t use a switch you don’t like for typing (sorry, all you linear switches out there).
+But Keychron’s K2 75% Bluetooth model works in both wired and wireless modes, is compact without giving up too much in the way of functionality (that is of course, if you don’t need a number pad) and comes with your choice of three switch types, as well as either white backlighting (as we tested) or RGB.
+There’s also a model with RGB and an aluminum frame and RGB for $95, but even the version with a plastic frame, which we tested, feels solid.

-The Keychron K2 is also versatile, with keycaps for both Apple and Windows included in the box, and support for Android as well.
+The Keychron K2 is also versatile, with keycaps for both Apple and Windows included in the box and support for Android as well.
 The two-level feet lift up the back-end by as much as 9 degrees for more comfortable typing, and you can choose between Gateron Red, Blue, or Brown switches, as well as ABS or PBT keycaps.
 So you can kit out the Keychron K2 in whatever fashion fits you best.
 Really, though, it’s that orange Escape key that gives the K2 that extra level of retro appeal.
 These days, it always feels good when escape is as easy as possible to find.

+Corsair's K63 Keyboard/Lapboard combo may have a more cumbersome name than Razer's competing Turret One, but in many ways, it's a simpler, roomier device that delivers an excellent couch gaming experience at a lower price ($159.99 MSRP, though at this writing it was selling for about $10 more) than the $250 Razer setup.
+You can also buy the Lapboard without the keyboard for $60.

+Part of that lower price comes from the fact that Corsair doesn't include a mouse, unlike Razer.
+But as the K63 Lapboard includes a standard size mouse pad, you can use any mouse you want.
+I used the laboard with Corsair's own Katar Pro, as well as a few non-gaming Logitech mice without any issue.
+And thanks to generous padding on the bottom of the laboard, I was able to game for hours in comfort.
+My couch's lack of support for my back was an issue long before the K63 Lapboard was.

+One of the Lapboard's downsides is that the K63 keyboard (which either comes with the keyboard/laptop bundle or can be bought separately if you buy the lapboard separately) only has blue backlighting, and you can only get it with Cherry MX Red switches.
+So if you feel the need for RGB or clicky switches, you should check out the Razer Turret One.
+Battery life for the K63 Lapboard is listed at 15 hours at full backlight brightness (I generally got a little less), or up to 75 hours with the lighting off.

+Charging the keyboard is as easy as plugging in to its Micro USB port.
+But you may want to pop the two tabs at the back of the Lapboard and take the keyboard out first, as the laptop as a whole is rather large and clunky, at over 26 inches long and 10.5 inches wide.
+Razer's Turret One is a bit smaller and easier to stow when you aren't using it, thanks to a slide-out mouse pad.
+But that also results in a slightly more cramped feel and a smaller mousing area.
+The Corsair K63 Keyboard/Lapboard combo, however, offers up as roomy and comfortable a couch gaming experience we've seen yet.
+Just remember to bring along your own wireless mouse.
+And be ready to wipe the unit down regularly, as the rubber wrist area and cloth mousepad attract dirt, and crumbs and other tiny things easily get lodged in the seams around those parts of the Lapboard.

 The Razer Turret for Xbox One is an inspired couch keyboard and mouse setup.
-It’s built solid, the extendable mouse mat is excellent for easy storage, it’s comfortable to use on your lap, and it offers the true feeling of using a mechanical keyboard and mouse -- because you are.
+It’s built solid, the extendable mouse mat is excellent for easy storage, it’s comfortable to use on your lap and it offers the true feeling of using a mechanical keyboard and mouse -- because you are.

 Though it’s designed for the Xbox One, the Turret is still a strong option for a PC gamer who plays from the couch.
 In fact, it works with more games on PC, so it’s really a better deal for those on PC.
 If you don’t want to slip existing PC mice and keyboards into something like a Corsair Lapdog, this Turret is a great fit.